nlehuen/led_display/README.md

 ```

 Yielding `False` allows the animator to skip sending the frame to the display, hence saving bandwidth etc. Of course you can also yield `True`, which is the same as yielding nothing.

+The animation can also pause the animator by yielding the number of seconds (float) of the pause.
+See for example the `animations.tweet` module.